Mange/dotfiles/README.markdown

 Preference bias
 ---------------
-I'm biased towards Ruby, ZSH, GNU Screen, Git and VIM so most configurations should be inline with this ecosystem.
+I'm biased towards Ruby, ZSH, tmux, Git and VIM so most configurations should be inline with this ecosystem.
 I use both Linux and Mac systems so no preference will be taken there.

 Installation
 ------------